I’ve spent the past three consecutive hours of my time attempting to complete four weeks’ worth of work.

 Just like my previous – and first ever – ‘blog’ post, which doesn’t even exist anymore, I’m currently typing this whilst awaiting a well-deserved bath to finish being run.
 Half-an-hour in a tub of water that’s probably too hot and definitely contains too many bubbles is my way of unwinding when I’m stressed, low-spirited or depleted.
 Whether you, as the reader, view writing as hard-work or not, I can argue to you that it’s exhausting.

 As any introvert or inmate of anxiety will know, going out for a few hours can wipe you out for days.
-I find that spending much of my time with Will won’t even phase my energy; but send me out with a friend or two for lunch and I’ll be returning home earlier than I imagined and totally enervated.
-I don’t know whether this is because Will is – without a doubt – my best friend; or because I find plastering on a joyous, friendly persona completely unnerving; or simply because of my unreasonable anxious thoughts.
+I find that spending much of my time on my own doing my own thing won’t even phase my energy; but send me out with a friend or two for lunch and I’ll be returning home earlier than I imagined and totally enervated.
 Either way, just as simply going outdoors can be a tiresome experience for someone, so can writing.

 And don’t get me wrong – I know that there’s so many writers out there who get a buzz out of writing new things and sharing new stories, similarly to extroverts.
 However, for a lot of the writing world, as much as we’re granted enjoyment from it, it’s far from that.

 Introvert/extrovert related tangent over; the purpose of me sharing this is to show and explain that writing is so much more than putting ink on paper or fingers to keys.

 As anyone who’s followed me since my website first went live will know, I often write and then vanish for weeks.
 My friends at Frequency 21 will also be more than aware of my sporadic tendency to write 4 articles at once and then disappear for a while.